 - Formatting: Swedes utilize both the 24-hour and 12-hour clock.
 Typically, they’ll use the 12-hour clock informally and the 24-hour clock for official documents.
 The date format is generally YYYY-MM-DD.

 - Loanwords: There is high English literacy in Sweden, as many are fluent in English and Swedish.
 The Swedish language is also quite close syntactically with English.
 Therefore, Swedes don’t have a problem accepting loanwords from English into Swedish.
 For example, “jobb” in Swedish comes from the English word “job.”
 Or, “turist” in Swedish comes from “tourist.”

-Localizing for Swedes: While many similarities with English, Swedes still prefer localized products, services, and content.
+- Localizing for Swedes: While many similarities with English, Swedes still prefer localized products, services, and content.
 Swedish consumers place a lot of value on issues like sustainability, transparency, and the environment.
-Moreover, being part of a collective is essential, as evidenced in the popularity of collaborative platforms like Airbnb and Uber.
+Moreover, being part of a collective is essential, as evidenced by the popularity of collaborative platforms like Airbnb and Uber.

 SandVox is a leading localization agency that offers localization, translation, and marketing services to gaming companies worldwide.